register-dynamics/register-dynamics.co.uk/_posts/2019-01-04-data-trusts.md

   to be enforcable.
 In this post we discuss this concept of a data trust, explore what benefits they could bring and how they could be achieved.
 licenses:
-  - "\"System lock\" image by [Yuri Samoilov](https://www.flickr.com/photos/yusamoilov/) used under CC-BY 3.0."
+- '"System lock" image by [Yuri Samoilov](https://www.flickr.com/photos/yusamoilov/) used under CC-BY 3.0.'
+tags:
+- technical-assurance
+date: 2019-01-04

 ---
 ![System lock](/images/system-lock.jpg)

 Society demands a certain amount of transparency and [auditability over